IsuruHaris/MCS-Lecture-Notes/OS.md

 ## 🔍 Two Types of Latency

+- **Interrupt latency**: Time from when the interrupt arrives until the CPU starts executing the Interrupt Service Routine (ISR).
+- **Dispatch latency**: Time from when a ready real-time process is placed in the ready queue until it actually starts running on the CPU.

 ### 1. Interrupt Latency - "Hearing the Alarm"
 ```
 What happens when interrupt arrives: